MiguelSombrero/skill-em-all/README.md

 ### Main features

 - User can create an account
+- User can login/logout
 - User can view and manage profile
 - User can add/update/remove skills
 - User can search other users by skill
 - User can create/close projects
-- User can add other users to her/his projects
+- User can add users to her/his projects

 ## Skill 'Em All live